 Racial Discrimination in the Workplace Is Illegal

 Of course, not all places of employment are racially discriminatory, but it is essential to remember that those that do discriminate are breaking both New York State and federal laws.
-As far as federal laws are concerned, those who face racial discrimination are protected under Title VII of the Civil Rights Act of 1964 as well as by a number of more recent acts protecting voting rights, ability to obtain credit, and fair housing.
+As far as federal laws are concerned, those who face racial discrimination are protected under Title VII of the Civil Rights Act of 1964 as well as by a number of more recent acts protecting voting rights, ability to obtain credit, and fair housing, such as getting a rental apartment in NYC.
 While Title VII protects employees in companies that employ 15 or more people, New York State Human Rights Law goes even further, protecting employees from racial discrimination in all companies with four or more employees.

 Title VII was written to protect against racial discrimination that manifests itself by :